mariellefoster/plots_and_projects/README.md

 ## Automata game
 - Writes rules for a "secret" automata, which is played through a window
 - You have a parallel window where you have to guess/code what the rules are, and then run your model to see how you did
+- Often multilayer rules with different transformations- could look at the effect those transformations have and whether they form an algebraic group

 ## A Markov chain mashup...
 - ...between Russian novels and The National Equirer